About us, and definitions of tricky terms for non-nerds:

 Auberon Waugh described himself as a ‘great jumper off of bandwagons’, and like him I tire easily of anything that is already studied in detail and neatly referenced in a series of glossy hardbound volumes.
 The research is part of the excitement in itself, and the sudden moment of realisation during a discovery as sweet as any long-hunted for acquisition.

-That is what unites my twin interests as a collector in this field: in vintage Pachi (unofficial and often unlicensed productions of sofubi [soft vinyl toys] for the Japanese market, or toys produced by official producers but without their usual marks) and bootleg Godzillas (toys produced without license or the official stamp of Toho or similar, in many sites across the world).
+That is what unites my twin interests as a collector in this field: in vintage Pachi (unofficial and often unlicensed productions of sofubi [soft vinyl toys] mainly for the Japanese market, or toys produced by official producers but without their usual marks) and bootleg Godzillas (toys produced without license or the official stamp of Toho or similar, in many sites across the world).
 The collecting of these requires careful research to understand them and their context, and this is often far from easy as many of them were produced illicitly and the original manufacturers of these usually did as much as they could to cover their tracks.

-That research, plus an obsessive personality and occasional insomnia, will eventually breed results, and then after some time has passed, you should have a good number of discoveries, all detailed and documented.
-This, however, is unlikely to bring you mental peace, and instead you will find yourself screaming in frustration at the errors of quickly dashed off ebay listings or the casual but ill-informed responders to appeals on social media for help with identifications.
-The slow drip of those frustrations leads to the conviction that you must attempt to get some of this out there, and hope that google image searches will at least lead interested parties to your images.
+That research, plus an obsessive personality and occasional insomnia, will eventually breed results, and then after some time has passed, you may have a good number of discoveries, all detailed and documented.
+This, however, is unlikely to bring you mental peace, and instead you will find yourself screaming in frustration at the errors of quickly dashed off eBay listings or the casual but ill-informed responders to appeals on social media for help with identifications.
+The slow drip of those frustrations leads to the conviction that you must attempt to get some of this out there, and hope that google image searches will at least lead interested parties to your images in future.
 That is the genesis of this blog – as much therapy as a wish to share some of my thoughts in the hope that they help others in similar hunts.

 Happy hunting!